NCAR/dart-web-ref/content/research/gulf-of-mexico.md

 of eddy detachment events in comparison to 4D-var, while 4D-var improved long-range predictions in comparison to EnKF.

+Hoteit's team at KAUST also extended the experimental framework to develop an operational oil spill forecasting system for the Red Sea and the Arabian Gulf.
+The system is designed to provide accurate and timely predictions of ocean currents within areas where Aramco operates oil rigs.
+Since spills from such rigs pose grave threats to wildlife, such forecasting systems can help companies prevent spills and mitigate the effects of accidents.

-Their results were published in the Quarterly Journal of the Royal Meteorological Society.
-For more information, see their article below.
+The results were published in the Quarterly Journal of the Royal Meteorological Society.
+For more information, see the articles below.

-### Reference
+### References

-Gopalakrishnan, G., I. Hoteit, B. Cornuelle, and D. Rudnick, 2019 Comparison of 4DVAR and EnKF states estimates and forecasts in the Gulf of Mexico.
+Gopalakrishnan, G., I. Hoteit, B. Cornuelle, and D. Rudnick, 2019.
+Comparison of 4DVAR and EnKF states estimates and forecasts in the Gulf of Mexico.
 *Quarterly Journal of the Royal Meteorological Society*, **145**, 1354-1376, [doi:10.1002/qj.3493](https://doi.org/10.1002/qj.3493).

+Toye, H., S. Sanikommu, N.F.
+Raboudi, and I. Hoteit, 2020.
+A hybrid ensemble adjustment Kalman filter based high-resolution data assimilation system for the Red Sea: Implementation and evaluation
+*Quarterly Journal of the Royal Meteorological Society*, **146**, 4108-4130, [doi:10.1002/qj.3894](https://doi.org/10.1002/qj.3894).